GSA/digitalgov.gov/content/posts/2014-04-09-feature-your-tools-on-whitehouse-gov.md

 url: /2014/04/09/feature-your-tools-on-whitehouse-gov/
 date: 2014-04-09 2:43:55 -0400
 title: Feature Your Consumer Tools on WhiteHouse.gov
-summary: 'The White House launched a hub for consumer-facing tools across the federal government, and they want to feature your agency&amp;#8217;s tools that can help make people&amp;#8217;s lives easier.
-As of now, they are featuring tools from these agencies: Department of Education&amp;#8217;s College Scorecard Department of Energy&amp;#8217;s Hybrid Car Calculator&nbsp;&amp;amp; Home Energy Yardstick Department of Agriculture&amp;#8217;s'
+summary: 'The White House launched a hub for consumer-facing tools across the federal government, and they want to feature your agency&#8217;s tools that can help make people&#8217;s lives easier.
+As of now, they are featuring tools from these agencies: Department of Education&#8217;s College Scorecard Department of Energy&#8217;s Hybrid Car Calculator&nbsp;& Home Energy Yardstick Department of Agriculture&#8217;s'
 authors:
   - ori-hoffer
 categories: